yx208/mcp-filesystem-extra/README.md

 2. Rules from multiple `.gitignore` files are applied in order, with closer `.gitignore` files taking precedence
 3. Any file or directory matching ignore patterns is completely hidden from the MCP client

-## Configuration

-No additional configuration is required.
-GitIgnore support is automatically enabled when the server starts.

 ## Examples

 ### Basic Directory Structure